sreenidhi3/emojipedia-neogcamp/README.md

 # emojipedia-neogcamp

-A ReactJS App made with codesandbox.
-It identifies the meanings of Emojis.
+A React App that helps to understand the meanings of various emojis.

+It is made with codesandbox.